VivaHades/-nuances_of_git/README.md

-# naunces_of_git
+# nuances_of_git
-Naunces of git repo for Git learning.
+Nuances of git repo for Git learning.
 This is an educational repository for Git.

-This repo is built step by step to learn main commands of Git and GitFlow.
+This repo is built step by step to learn Git and GitFlow.

 ## Commands list